 Decentralization may not be appropriate for every scenario.
 Centralized systems with well-established reputations tend to work better in many cases.
 For example, email platforms from reputable companies such as Google or Microsoft would provide a better service than a scenario where individual email servers are hosted by users on the Internet.

 There are many projects underway that are developing solutions for a more comprehensive distributed blockchain system.
-For example, Swarm and Whisper are developed to provide decentralized storage and communication for Ethereum.
+For example, communication for Ethereum.
+Swarm and Whispo er are developed to provide decentralized storage and

 UNIT-II

 Cryptography in Blockchain: